 71. Drive Along the Historic Columbia River Highway

 The Historic Columbia River Highway (also known as Hwy 30) is 75 miles in length and runs through the incredibly scenic Columbia River Gorge.
-You’ll be treated to spectacular views of the river, lush greenery, and waterfalls flowing right off of the highway.
-Allow yourself 3-5 hours to complete the drive and to make a few stops along the way.
+You’ll be treated to spectacular views of the river, lush greenery, and waterfalls flowing right off the highway.
+Allow yourself 3-5 hours to complete the drive and make a few stops along the way.

 You absolutely must stop at Multnomah Falls during your scenic drive!
 It is the second-highest year-round waterfall in the US with a 620-foot drop.
-It’ a great place to do some hiking or grab a bite to eat while enjoying the view!
+It’s a great place to do some hiking or grab a bite to eat while enjoying the view!